 There are limits to where chosen names will be reflected in college communications.
 Requests for use of chosen name shall be limited to one request per academic year.

-The Human Resources Services office reviews chosen name requests from employees.
-Appeals for denied requests should be presented to the Title IX Coordinator.
+The Human Resource Services Office reviews chosen name requests from employees.
+Appeals for denied requests should be presented to the Title IX coordinator.